 Most modern search engines like Google use cross-site links as an indication of a site’s popularity and relevance in a particular field.
 By exchanging meaningful links with relevant sites in a particular field, a site can improve its search engine results.
 There may be a temptation here to exchange links with sites that are simply aggregators of links.
 This might provide a temporary boost to search engine placement, but ultimately if the links are not on sites that offer real live users a meaningful web experience, they will not provide long-term benefit.
 Before exchanging links with another site, consider whether or not it is a site you would visit and trust as a resource.
 If not, it is probably not worth the effort.

-Google Webmaster Tools provides a convenient way for website owners to submit sitemaps to ensure optimal placement in Google’s search results.
-Both Google Analytics and Google Webmaster Tools can be helpful in diagnosing “problem areas” of your site that may need further attention to boost their visibility in search results.
-Behind the scenes, Google and Bing Webmaster Tools (and most search engine crawlers) rely on a few specialized files to find the pages you want them to find, and to exclude them from areas you don't want them to index:
+Google Search Console (formerly Google Webmaster Tools) provides a convenient way for website owners to submit sitemaps to ensure optimal placement in Google’s search results.
+Both Google Analytics and Google Search Console can be helpful in diagnosing “problem areas” of your site that may need further attention to boost their visibility in search results.
+Behind the scenes, Google and Bing Webmaster Tools (and most search engine crawlers) rely on a few specialized files to find the pages you want them to find, and to exclude them from areas you don’t want them to index:

 .htaccess.
 We can make sure your site has these files properly configured for optimal indexing.

 No Magic Bullet

 There is no secret weapon to ensure top search engine placement.
 Many promises of search engine optimization rely on short-term “gaming” of a search engine’s relevance ranking algorithms.
 But just as the “gamers” evolve their tactics, the search engines are constantly being enhanced to counteract them.
-Ultimately the best way to ensure long-term relevance within search engine listings is to stick to the principles of well-organized, validated XHTML documents and meaningful content.
+Ultimately the best way to ensure long-term relevance within search engine listings is to stick to the principles of well-organized, validated HTML5 documents and meaningful content.